Course Outline

 Requirements

-- Essential knowledge of network cabling and troubleshooting
+- Knowledge of basic network cabling and troubleshooting

-- Familiarity with Local Area Networks (LAN) and Wide Area Networks (WAN)
+- Understanding of Local Area Networks (LAN) and Wide Area Networks (WAN)

 Audience for Government